VirtoCommerce/vc-platform/docs/Migrate-module-from-the-Platform-2.0-to-3.0-version.md

-# Migrate a module from the Platfrom 2.0 to 3.0 version
+# Migrate VC Platform Module from version 2.x to version 3

 ## Introduction